5 Important Mindset Changes Successful Entrepreneurs Make Early On

 When you experience difficulties, hardships, and failures, you need to make a very conscious decision to never waste time complaining.
 Collect yourself, take adequate time to fully understand why you failed, and pick apart how you're going to avoid the same mistakes in the future.
 After that, it's time to move on and tackle your next set of goals, otherwise, you'll allow your mistakes to define you.

 If you're not regularly pushing yourself outside of your comfort zone, you're not growing as an entrepreneur.
 You're not learning.
 You're not discovering new and exciting tactics that could help you significantly grow your business.

 Even when times are good, it can feel like the smart decision is to keep moving forward with what's been working in the past.
 However, that's not how you're going to achieve exponential growth.
-What's more, is that whether you know it or not, you have competitors out there who are willing to push themselves to their limits and they'll uncover faster growth levels than you will, by playing it safe.
+What's more, is that whether you know it or not, you have competitors out there who are willing to push themselves to their limits and they might uncover faster growth levels than you would by playing it safe.